liuyaqiao/Learning-Note/Toolbox/CUDA/Notes.md

 1. kernel 函数

 thread :
-- all threada execute same sequential program
+- all threads execute same sequential program
 - threads execute in parallel

 thread block : a group of threads